 WE’RE HERE TO HELP.

 When you partner with Dober, you gain access to our world-class Technical Support Team.
 As we begin our journey together, we’ll test your glycol in our lab to find the optimal additive dosage and blending procedure for your solution.
-As our relationship grows, we annually check-in on your blending procedures and ensure your facility has the support it needs.
+As our relationship grows, we check in annually on your blending procedures and ensure your facility has the support it needs.
 If at any point during our partnership one of your customers has an issue with their product we’ll send samples out to an independent lab to get a complete analysis of the coolant and help troubleshoot any issues.